openhab/openhab-docs/developers/development/guidelines.md

 }
 ```

-Please keep the user informated via those `update*` methods if a connection drops etc and not abuse the logger.
+Please keep the user informed through those `update*` methods, when a connection drops, device is not accessible, etc.
+Do not over use the logger.

-* `warn` logging should only be used to inform the user that something seems to be wrong in his overall setup, but the system can nonetheless function as normal, while possibly ignoring some faulty configuration/situation.
-It can also be used in situations, where a code section is reached, which is not expected by the implementation under normal circumstances (while being able to automatically recover from it).
+* `warn` logging should only be used
+  - to inform the user that something seems to be wrong in his overall setup, but the system can nonetheless function as normal,
+  - in recoverable situations when a section of code that is not accessed under normal operating conditions is reached.

 * `error` logging is not allowed in extensions and is purely reserved to the framework.
-Except if something is going really, really wrong in your extension and you are going to affect the framework stability.
+   The only exception would be if something is going really, really wrong in your extension,
+   and there is a possibility that the stability of the framework could be affected.

 ## Guideline details